 I’ll go to the beach when Josie can persuade me to do so.
 She’ll rarely go without me.
 We go shopping together at least once a month.
 We eat out at least once a month.
 Sometimes we take walks together in the early morning, when it’s still cool enough to do so.

 I’m never bored.
 Well, maybe for a few minutes in any given day but that doesn’t really count, does it?
 I’m a geek and a nerd, whatever that means.
 I spend most of my days sitting at one laptop computer or another, preferably the one I’m using now.
 If I’m not writing an article, I’m programming something.
 Sometimes, I’m even browsing one or more of the social networks I belong to.

 Sometimes, I’ll watch a TV show or a movie on the computer, commercial-free of course.
-One of the reasons I won’t watch on a real TV is because… you think the number of commercials aired in the United States is bad, try seeing how many commercials airing in the Philippines.
+One of the reasons I won’t watch on a real TV is because… if you think the number of commercials aired in the United States is bad, try seeing how many commercials air in the Philippines.
 It can take an hour to watch a half-hour show.
 I’m not exaggerating.

 I live the life of Riley unless someone interferes with my daily non-routine.